nacpacheco/crypto-exchange-data-pipeline/README.md

 # Crypto Data Pipeline

-This project ingests, processes, and analyzes cryptocurrency exchange and market data from coingecko API using Apache Airflow and Jupyter Notebook.
+This project ingests, processes, and analyzes cryptocurrency exchange and market data from [Coingecko API](https://docs.coingecko.com/v3.0.1/reference/introduction) using Apache Airflow and Jupyter Notebook on Docker.

 ## Prerequisites